Seth W. Stoughton

-Seth Stoughton is an Assistant Professor at the University of South Carolina School of Law and an Associate Professor (Affiliate) in the university’s Department of Criminology and Criminal Justice.
+Seth Stoughton is an Associate Professor at the University of South Carolina School of Law and an Associate Professor (Affiliate) in the university’s Department of Criminology and Criminal Justice.
 He is also affiliated with the Rule of Law Collaborative.
 His scholarship focuses on the regulation of police and has appeared in the Minnesota Law Review, the Tulane Law Review, the Virginia Law Review, and other top journals.
 He has written multiple book chapters and is the principal co-author of Evaluating Police Uses of Force (forthcoming from NYU Press in spring 2020).
 He is a frequent lecturer on policing issues, regularly appears on national and international media, and has written for The New York Times, The Atlantic, TIME, and other news publications.
 He teaches Police Law & Policy, Criminal Law, Criminal Procedure, and the Regulation of Vice.

 Follow him on Twitter @PoliceLawProf.

 - Criminal Law (LAWS 524)

 - Police Law & Policy (LAWS 762)

 - Regulation of Vice (LAWS 756)